semaphoreci-demos/semaphore-demo-ruby-rails/README.md

 [documentation](https://docs.semaphoreci.com/article/99-rails-continuous-integration).
 Or jump straight into `.semaphore/semaphore.yml`.

+This project also makes use of the Test Results feature.

 You can extend the CI pipeline with Continuous Delivery by implementing a [promotion](https://docs.semaphoreci.com/article/67-deploying-with-promotions).
 Refer to Semaphore documentation for additional deployment examples.